miniat-amos/TeenyAT/docs/ISO.md

 - BTF - flips a specific bit in a register

 #####  Control Instructions
-- CAL - sets the program counter (PC) to an address
+- CAL - sets the PC to an address and decrements SP
-- RET - returns out of a CAL instruction
+- RET - returns out of a CAL instruction and increments SP
 - CMP - compares two values to eachother and sets flags (C,E,L,G)
 - JMP - jumps to given address
 - JE - jumps to given address if Equals flag true